apache/hudi/docs/use_cases.md

 ## Near Real-time Analytics

 Typically, real-time [datamarts](https://en.wikipedia.org/wiki/Data_mart) are powered by specialized analytical stores such as [Druid](http://druid.io/) or [Memsql](http://www.memsql.com/) or [even OpenTSDB](http://opentsdb.net/) .
 This is absolutely perfect for lower scale ([relative to Hadoop installations like this](https://blog.twitter.com/2015/hadoop-filesystem-at-twitter)) data, that needs sub-second query responses such as system monitoring or interactive real-time analysis.
 But, typically these systems end up getting abused for less interactive queries also since data on Hadoop is intolerably stale.
 This leads to under utilization & wasteful hardware/license costs.

 On the other hand, interactive SQL solutions on Hadoop such as Presto & SparkSQL excel in __queries that finish within few seconds__.
 By bringing __data freshness to a few minutes__, Hoodie can provide a much efficient alternative, as well unlock real-time analytics on __several magnitudes larger datasets__ stored in HDFS.
-Also, Hoodie has no external dependencies (like a dedicated HBase cluster, purely used for real-time analytics) and thus enabled faster analytics on much fresher analytics, without increasing the operational overhead.
+Also, Hoodie has no external dependencies (like a dedicated HBase cluster, purely used for real-time analytics) and thus enables faster analytics on much fresher analytics, without increasing the operational overhead.

 ## Incremental Processing Pipelines